midnightexigent/hbase-thrift-rs/README.md

 # HBase Thrift

-This library provides a way to interact with [HBase](https://hbase.apache.org/)'s thrift interface.
+This library is like [happybase](https://github.com/python-happybase/happybase), but in rust.
+It provides a way to interact with [HBase](https://hbase.apache.org/)'s thrift interface

 For now, it is mostly comprised of the generated code from its [Thrift Spec](https://github.com/apache/hbase/blob/master/hbase-thrift/src/main/resources/org/apache/hadoop/hbase/thrift/Hbase.thrift)